Diary of a Network Geek

 Parental Units

-Filed under: Personal — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 6:37 am for you boring, normal people.
+Filed under: Personal — Posted by the Network Geek during the Hour of the Hare which is terribly early in the morning or 6:37 am for you boring, normal people.

 My parents arrive for a short stay tomorrow.